-I'm the breeder behind Kol Tuv Canaan Dogs located in Vail, AZ.
+I'm Carrie F., the breeder behind Kol Tuv Canaan Dogs located in Vail, AZ.
 I've been breeding to preserve the bloodline of the ancient, natural, rare Canaan Dog since 2002.
 While focusing on temperament, health, and breed standard, my special interest is diversity.
 I use Puppy Culture protocols to raise solid, stable, happy Canaan Dogs.

-What makes Carrie’s program special
+What makes your program special?

 In addition to being a responsible breeder/owner/handler competing in various AKC/UKC/IABCA performance events, my dogs have AKC Trick titles, participate in herding clinics, and have earned various versatility titiles.
 My very first Canaan Dog, Ms. Maccabee, was even the first Canaan Dog to receive the AKC Therapy Dog title!
 My program is conscious and intentional, and the quality of my puppies reflects the careful decisions I make throughout every part of the breeding process.

-Carrie has been certified by Good Dog's screening team for responsible and trusted breeding practices.
-When you're ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
-You'll also have the chance to share a bit about yourself and what you're looking for in a new companion.
-Together, you'll choose the puppy that's right for you, stay in touch with regular updates, and plan how to bring your new puppy home.
+Carrie has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
+When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.

 “The price includes AKC registration, microchipping, 1st vaccinations, and a life time commitment from me.”